 Kitchen islands are convenient for many reasons: they serve as an extra food prep area and they’re a perfect gathering spot for family members and friends.
-In fact, according to a recent Fixr survey, 92% of homeowners would like to have a kitchen island, and it’s no surprise why the industry is seeing more and more kitchen islands in remodel plans.
+In fact, according to a recent Fixr survey, 92% of homeowners would like to have a kitchen island.
+It’s no surprise why the industry is seeing more and more kitchen islands in remodel plans.

 Another appeal to kitchen islands is the design portion.
 Nowadays, it’s common to see fun shapes and vibrant colors incorporated into kitchen islands.
 Plus, they’re a great way to add interest into a home.